lateralblast/zeppelin-shiro-pam/README.md

 These instructions are for the default OOTB Zeppelin install using HTTP on port 8080.
 You should enable and configure HTTPS.
 Details for doing this are not included here.

+I have not been able to find a method for mapping alternate groups to user and admin like can be done with LDAP.

 Requirements
 ------------